-- to determine whether termination of registration is appropriate; - to determine its recommendations to the Graduate School Board of Studies (see section 6.1); - to inform Graduate School Board of Studies of its recommendations.

-5.6.
-The Panel will normally conduct its hearing as follows:

-- panel's private deliberation; - the chair will call for the PGR, 'friend' and the member of the professoriate presenting the case to enter the room; - chair's introduction: - welcome and introduction of persons present - outline of the panel's remit - outline of procedure for the hearing - the chair will call for the member of the professoriate who established the case to present the case and invite any persons present to ask relevant questions; - the chair will invite the PGR to respond and invite any persons present to ask relevant questions; - when the chair is satisfied that all relevant information has been provided, the chair will explain to the PGR that the panel will deliberate, and the outcome will be communicated to the PGR by the Chair of GSBoS, in writing, within ten working days of the hearing; - the chair will invite the PGR, 'friend' and the member of the professoriate who established the case to leave the meeting; - panel's private deliberation: the decision of the panel will be a matter of academic judgement.
+- to investigate the appropriateness of termination of registration, having regard to all relevant information; - to determine whether termination of registration is appropriate; - to determine its recommendations to the Graduate School Board of Studies (see section 6.1); - to inform Graduate School Board of Studies of its recommendations. - 5.6.
+The Panel will normally conduct its hearing as follows: - panel's private deliberation;2 - the chair will call for the PGR, 'friend' and the member of the professoriate presenting the case to enter the room; - chair's introduction: - welcome and introduction of persons present - outline of the panel's remit - outline of procedure for the hearing - the chair will call for the member of the professoriate who established the case to present the case and invite any persons present to ask relevant questions; - the chair will invite the PGR to respond and invite any persons present to ask relevant questions; - when the chair is satisfied that all relevant information has been provided, the chair will explain to the PGR that the panel will deliberate, and the outcome will be communicated to the PGR by the Chair of GSBoS, in writing, within ten working days of the hearing; - the chair will invite the PGR, 'friend' and the member of the professoriate who established the case to leave the meeting; - panel's private deliberation: the decision of the panel will be a matter of academic judgement.